Tekenlight/blog-tekenlight/_posts/2019-07-03-blog-ship-voyage.md

 high as they were the major rulers of different countries in the world and thus had to sail more ships than a usual country.

-### INTERNATIONAL TRADE RELATIONS OF EUROPEAN COUNTRIES (MAJORLY THE BRITISH,
-FRENCH AND THE DUTCH) WITH DIFFERENT COUNTRIES WITH TIME:
+### INTERNATIONAL TRADE RELATIONS OF EUROPEAN COUNTRIES (MAJORLY THE BRITISH,FRENCH AND THE DUTCH) WITH DIFFERENT COUNTRIES WITH TIME:

 **ALGORITHM FOR ANALYSIS:**